KANAjetzt/blog/posts/creating-a-custom-button-border-shader-for-my-circle-battle-game/index.md

 </details>

 ## Why a custom shader for a button border?
-I wanted to add a simple gradient to my button border, turns out that is not as easy with the build in theme functionality as I was hoping for.
+I intended to add a simple border gradient using the build in theme functionality, sadly that is not as easy as I was hoping for.
+*There are some [proposals](https://github.com/godotengine/godot-proposals/issues/6812) to extend the functionality of `StyleBox`.*

 ![Screenshot of the Godot Theme Editor](./theme_editor.png)

 After looking into a couple of [creative ways](https://github.com/godotengine/godot-proposals/issues/2564#issuecomment-816572528) to work around the limitations, I decided to try a SDF Box shader.

 ## SDF - Signed Distance Functions
 I will not go into the detailed maths of an SDF there are actual math masters out there I can link to.